 A different take on chocolate chip cookies!
 These delicious cookies are loaded with cranberries and white chocolate.
 Drizzle with melted white chocolate for an extra decadent treat.

 I like to kick off the holidays with a marathon cookie-baking session.
 I have a few stand-bys, like chocolate chip, oatmeal cookies, meringues, and ginger snaps.
 But each year, I like to add a few new recipes to the mix as well.
 This recipe for Cranberry White Chocolate Cookies from Southern Living has been on my "to make" list since last holiday season, but with a newborn baby, I just never got around to it.

 I chose these because cranberries feel festive and fall-ish to me.
 I love the flavor combination of cranberries and white chocolate.
-Serve these at a holiday party, wrap some up and give as gifts to co-workers, send as part of a cookie swap (there just happens to be one in the works for food bloggers — go sign up!), or just keep them at home to enjoy throughout the holiday season.
+Serve these at a holiday party, wrap some up and give as gifts to co-workers, send as part of a cookie swap, or just keep them at home to enjoy throughout the holiday season.